hemashushu/hemashushu.github.io/src/content/works/xiaoxuan-lang/index.md

   Build secure, robust, low-latency and responsive cloud-native applications (such as microservices and serverless functions etc.), business systems, data science programs, A.I. programs and more.
 Each program runs in its own isolated environement, eliminating the need for containers.
 Applications do not need to be installed, they can be run with just a URL.

 - [XiaoXuan Native](/works/xiaoxuan-native)
-  A general-purpose programming language inspired by Rust but much simpler.
+  A memory-safe, general-purpose programming language inspired by Rust but much simpler.
 It provides automatic memory management without garbage collection, and avoids complex concepts such as ownership, borrow checking, and lifetimes.
 It supports compiling to native code for architectures such as _x86-64_, _aarch64_ and _riscv64_.

 - [XiaoXuan Micro](/works/xiaoxuan-micro)
   Build high-performance firmware for microcontroller easily, the built-in micro VM makes it possible to "write once, run anywhere".